perubola/rab_jp/README.md

 # rab_jp
-Code for junior paper under supervision of Joshua Rabinowitz
+Code for junior paper under supervision of Joshua Rabinowitz and Daniel Weilandt